windows777-dev/ReImagined-Engine-2D/README.md

 ## ReImagined Engine 2D
-* ReImagined Engine 2D is based off of Imagine Engine Ultimate 2D which used pygame, but I experienced performance issues, so I expanded it and ported it to raylib
+* ReImagined Engine 2D is based off of Imagine Engine Ultimate 2D
+* Built for performance and simplicity with python
+* Built off of raylib
+* Comes with a GUI wrapper